Blind Multimodal Quality Assessment of Low-light Images: Related Work

-Visual-audio quality assessment refers to a quantitative evaluation of the user-perceived QoE, which jointly considers cross-media quality.
-It can be divided into degradation-based and perception-based methods.
+Multimodal quality assessment methods are still in their early stage, which primarily focusing on video and audio information \cite{min2020study}.
+For example, video-audio features can be represented and combined to predict the QoE score.
+Current explorations mainly consider the feature combination of spatial perception \cite{cao2021deep}, temporal perception \cite{ying2022telepresence}, and spatio-temporal perception \cite{min2020study}.

-\textbf{Degradation-based.} Existing degradation-based methods commonly measure the user-perceived quality score of visual and audio independently, and then design a combination rule to predict the quality score.
-This paradigm is based on that the degradation of video and audio only depends on signal capture equipment \cite{porikli2011multimedia}, compression, transmission and terminals, but they do not degrade each other (\textit{i.e.}, video degradation does not cause audio degradation).
-The combination rule of video and audio mainly considers addition \cite{hands2004basic}, multiplication \cite{winkler2006perceived}, vote \cite{waltl2010improving}, weighted Minkowski \cite{martinez2018combining}, \textit{etc}.
-Due to the fact that degradation-based methods ignore the interaction between cross-media information, it is difficult to simply combine individual quality scores to accurately estimate the user-perceived QoE.
+In addition, video and audio distortions do not degrade each other (\textit{i.e.}, video degradation does not cause audio degradation, and vice versa).
+The QoE scores of video-audio are first measured independently, and then a combination rule is further designed to predict the joint quality.
+The combination rule mainly considers addition \cite{hands2004basic}, multiplication \cite{winkler2006perceived}, and weighted Minkowski \cite{martinez2018combining}.
+Due to the neglect of the interaction between cross-media information, it is difficult to accurately estimate the joint QoE by simply combining individual quality scores.

-\textbf{Perception-based.} The perception-based methods mainly learn a joint perceptual feature space, where video and audio features can both be represented and combined to predict the quality score.
-This paradigm is inspired by psychophysical experiments (\textit{e.g.}, the McGurk effect \cite{mcgurk1976hearing}), where cross-media perceptual interaction has a greater impact on the user-perceived quality.
-For example, user-perceived video quality is more favorable when paired with high-fidelity sound than when used alone, but user-perceived audio quality is more favorable when used alone than when paired with high-quality videos \cite{storms2000interactions}.
-Therefore, the user-perceived QoE should be considered based on the combination of perceptual features to capture the above cross-media biases.
-Existing explorations mainly focus on the feature combination of spatial perception \cite{cao2021deep}, temporal perception \cite{ying2022telepresence}, and spatio-temporal perception \cite{min2020study}.

-\subsubsection{Motivation}

-As discussed in \cite{min2020study,pinson2012influence}, there are many quality evaluation databases separately established for video and audio, respectively.
-However, very few databases have been established containing both the video and audio subjective labels.
-Among these visual-audio databases, the closest to our MLIQ is the LIVE-SJTU audio and video quality assessment database (A/V-QA) \cite{min2020study}.
-A/V-QA consists of 14 video sequences selected from the \textit{Consumer Digital Video Library} (CDVL) \cite{pinson2012influence} with the original stereophonic soundtrack.
-For each video sequence, there are a total of 24 quality degradation versions: the video part is compressed or sampled by 4 quantization levels, while the audio part is compressed at 3 bit-rate levels.
+\subsection{Motivation}